-This type of breathing was based on the ancient yogic technique, which went by the Sanskrit name Pranayama.
-It is like alternate nostril breathing in the sense that it activates your parasympathetic nervous system, which helps promote calm and relaxation, Guarnotta explains.
-"It also increases oxygen in the lungs and can help you fall asleep if you suffer from insomnia."
+This type of breathing was based on the ancient yogic technique called Pranayama in Sanskrit.
+It's like alternate nostril breathing in that it activates your parasympathetic nervous system, which helps promote calm and relaxation, Guarnotta explains.
+"It also increases oxygen in the lungs and can help you fall asleep if you [have] insomnia."

 - Start by inhaling and exhaling completely.

 - When you've got a good rhythm going, inhale through your nose for a count of four, hold for a count of seven and exhale through your mouth for a count of eight.

 - Continue for at least five more breaths.
 As you practice longer, you may increase the number of breaths.

 “At first, you may find it very difficult to hold your breath for seven and exhale for eight,” Guarnotta says.
 “If this is the case, you can decrease the time you inhale, hold and exhale, but just be sure to keep a similar ratio to activate the parasympathetic nervous system (for example, you might inhale for two, hold for three and exhale for four).”
 Over time, you can work your way up to 4-7-8 breathing.

 Also known as "resetting your breath," this deep breathing technique is simple, but powerful.
 Like other breathing exercises, it promotes relaxation by focusing your attention on your breath, rather than stressful thoughts, which can help you feel more relaxed and focused, Guarnotta says.

 It's relatively simple and offers a way to visualize your breath, making it an excellent technique to do with children, Guarnotta notes.